MicrobitPolska/FunWithMicrobit/en/chapter08/README.md

 ## What will you learn during this chapter ?

-* You will apply what you have learned before
+* Create a team!
-* You will work with your team to prepare a project
+* Prepare a special project
-* Combine text and images

-## Let works together
+* Have fun!

+Students, Teachers and Programmers please form some groups!

-It's time to form some group, you will have around 30 minutes to prepare a project using Python and BBC Micro:bit.
+You will have around 30 minutes to think and code a SuperCool project and then present it in front of the other groups.

-After you prepared your project you will present your project.
+Remember:

+* You can use all the Micro:bits of your groups
+* No limit to your imagination (feel free to use everything you know)
+* Work together
+* Is not a race
+* Is not a race between Programmers :)
+* Enjoy this as much as possible!

+# Let's start!